mfelice/imeasure/README.md

 ## Gold standard file format

-The gold standard references should be provided in XML format according to the following DTD:
+Gold standard references should be provided in XML format according to the following DTD:

 ```
 <!DOCTYPE GOLD-STANDARD [